willdurand/willdurand.github.io/_posts/2013-08-07-ddd-with-symfony2-folder-structure-and-code-first.markdown

 title: "DDD with Symfony2: Folder Structure And Code First"
 ---

+_2013-08-11 - Move JMSSerializerBundle configuration files into the `ApiBundle` bundle._

 [Domain Driven Design](http://en.wikipedia.org/wiki/Domain-driven_design) also known as **DDD** is an approach to develop software for complex needs by connecting the implementation to an evolving model.
 [It is a way of thinking and